bcgov/data-publication/pages/dps_data_distribution_providers_w_.md

 3. A profile defined as one the Security options below.
     - Named Users is the only profile that requires additional configuration.

+As well if for download from iMapBC additionally require
+1. A presentation layer as created with the [Layer File Presenation document](./dsg_bcgw_layer_file_presentation.md).

 ## LIMITATIONS

 + Max downloadable zipped file size is 2 GB.